Plants at VSPCA

 Silver Oak trees grow at least 40 feet in height and are very useful mostly for cricket bats.
 These trees are used for tree lodging housing in tourist spots like Aruku (nearby to Visakhapatnam).
 They are planted all along the boundary to the entrance inside right at the back of the Seetaphal trees.

-Now we get 3 bags of 50 kgs of this grass daily for the cattle (see photo at bottom of page).
+Now we get 3 bags of 50 kgs of this grass daily for the cattle.
 The plants are beautiful in appearance and above all gives you a clean green top.
 The dogs and cats eat them as medicine as well.

 We have grown all sorts of fruits trees mainly for the shelter animals like monkeys, birds, squirrels, parakeets, crows, mynahs, bats and not only for residential animals but for all those animals visiting our shelter who cannot find food elsewhere due to the development all around us.
 Our land is also a haven for the squirrels.